Bringing a Negligence Claim Against a Surveyor

 What should I do if my surveyor has made a mistake?

-If your surveyor has made an error which has caused you or your business financial loss, you should take legal as quickly as you can.
+If your surveyor has made an error which has caused you or your business financial loss, you should take legal advice as quickly as you can.
 This is because there is a protocol which must be followed in claims against surveyors, and it is important that you follow the protocol and start your claim off correctly.

 It is particularly important in negligence claims against surveyors, that evidence is preserved and recorded, before any work is undertaken to put the mistakes right.
 We can advise you about how to go about this, to ensure that your right to bring a claim against your surveyor is preserved.

-It will be necessary to instruct an expert to provide a report on the mistakes your surveyor has made.
+It will usually be necessary to instruct an expert to provide a report on the mistakes your surveyor has made.
 We have a network of established experts that we use for this type of report.

 Once this report is complete and we have established that you have a good claim, we would send your surveyor a formal letter of claim, in accordance with the protocol, setting out the mistakes they have made, and confirming the financial loss you have suffered as a result of their negligence.

 The next steps would depend upon how your surveyor responds, and we will be able to discuss your options with you at that stage.
 In a lot of cases, mediation will be an appropriate next step, but in some cases, court proceedings will be necessary.

 The good news is that your surveyor will almost certainly be insured, which means that their insurer will be able to pay you any damages that are agreed or awarded by the court, and a large proportion of your costs, in the event that you bring a successful claim against them.
 You therefore do not have to worry about the surveyor going out of business if you bring a claim against them.